An exponentially-growing family of universal quantum circuits: Constraints of the sequential exponential

 \section{Constraints of the sequential exponential}

-In Sec.~\ref{sec:training} it was shown that both sequential and parallel exponential architectures represented four Fourier frequencies, but that the latter achieved a lower training loss and a better fit to the top-hat function.
-This is due to the reduced Fourier accessibility of the sequential architecture, meaning that it lacks the freedom to achieve any desired point in the Fourier space.
-The models with 4 Fourier frequencies are realized in a 9-dimensional space that includes $c_0$, and the real and imaginary values of $c_i$.
-Each realization of the trainable parameters of the quantum circuit produces a 9-dimensional array creating a point in this 9-dimensional space.
-Realizing these two architectures many times makes it possible to analyze the geometry of the Fourier space for each architecture, but for manual observation, it is important to find an efficient way to reduce this dimensionality to 3 dimensions (or 4 with color).
-Fig.~\ref{fig7:constrains} shows a choice for this dimensionality reduction by investigating the arguments of the complex Fourier coefficients which based on Eq \ref{eqn:coeffs} represent the phases of the co-sinusoidal terms.
+In Sec.~\ref{sec:training}, it was shown that both sequential and parallel exponential architectures represented four Fourier frequencies.
+However, the latter achieved a lower training loss and a better fit for the top-hat function.
+This is due to the reduced Fourier accessibility of the sequential architecture, meaning it lacks the freedom to achieve any desired point in the Fourier space.
+The models with four Fourier frequencies are realised in a nine-dimensional space that includes $c_0$ and the real and imaginary values of $c_i$.
+Each realisation of the trainable parameters of the quantum circuit produces a 9-dimensional array creating a point in this 9-dimensional space.
+Realising these two architectures many times makes it possible to analyse the geometry of the Fourier space for each architecture.
+Still, for manual observation, finding an efficient way to reduce this dimensionality to three dimensions (or four with colour) is essential.
+Fig.~\ref{fig7:constrains} shows a choice for this dimensionality reduction by investigating the arguments of the complex Fourier coefficients, which, based on Eq.~\ref{eqn:coeffs}, represent the phases of the co-sinusoidal terms.
 These show that the sequential exponential architecture is dramatically constrained in the collection of phases it can represent and that the parallel exponential is unconstrained in this way.